 This likely won’t matter to those of you who car camp.
 But for those long-distance hikers and ultra-lighters out there, every pound counts.

-Have you ever woken in the middle of the night tangled up in your sleeping bag?
-If so, then you know what I mean when I mention how sleeping bags can restrict movement.
+Have you ever woken up in the middle of the night tangled up in your sleeping bag?
+If so, you know what I mean when I mention how sleeping bags can restrict movement.

-These bags are basically cocoons which are great at keeping you warm and reducing excess material.
+These bags are basically cocoons that keep you warm and reduce excess material.
 But they can feel pretty tight and uncomfortable.

-And for those who naturally sprawl when they sleep, sleeping bags can feel downright constricting.
+And sleeping bags can feel downright constricting for those who naturally sprawl when they sleep.

-So you’re thinking of making the switch from a sleeping bag into…well, what exactly?
-And how do you even begin figuring out which alternative is best for you specifically?
+So you’re thinking of switching from a sleeping bag into…well, what exactly?
+And how do you begin figuring out which alternative is best for you?

 Let’s take a look at some criteria before making the leap.

-The answers to all of these questions will help you eliminate certain options immediately.
+The answers to these questions will help you eliminate certain options immediately.

 For instance, maybe you fidget around a lot before settling down.
 In that case, something like a minimalist bivy bag – which can be claustrophobic – wouldn’t be the best choice.